CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

 Cloud services that don't allow collaboration (e.g. data sharing/editing) are preferred.
 The CSA is individuals working together, so we need to ensure we pick technologies that let people work together.

+## Core stack / services

+Our current core stock / services, especially for AI automation are:

+1. Airtable (data storage/user interfaces)
+2. Zapier (automation, linking)
+3. OpenAI ChatGPT (preferred over vemdor specific AI as we can use it everywhere via Zapier)